SamuelSwartzberg/flashcardifying_text_temp/phil.md

 #### ravens

-the ⟮c+;raven paradox⟯ is a paradox by ⟮c+;Hempel⟯ which arises from the question of ⟮c+;what constitutes evidence for a statement⟯
-The issue at the heart of the ⟮c+;raven paradox⟯ is that objects that are ⟮c+;neither black nor ravens⟯ ⟮c+;increase the likelyhood⟯ that ⟮c+;all ravens are black⟯, even though the intuition is that ⟮c+;these observations are unrelated⟯.
+the ⟮raven paradox⟯ is a paradox by ⟮Hempel⟯ which arises from the question of ⟮what constitutes evidence for a statement⟯ The issue at the heart of the ⟮raven paradox⟯ is that objects that are ⟮neither black nor ravens⟯ ⟮increase the likelyhood⟯ that ⟮all ravens are black⟯, even though the intuition is that ⟮these observations are unrelated⟯.
 Ravens paradox:
-⟮c+;All ravens are black⟯ ( = ⟮c+;If something is a raven, then it is black⟯).
+⟮All ravens are black⟯ ( = ⟮If something is a raven, then it is black⟯).
-(via ⟮c+;contraposition⟯) ⟮c+;If something is not black, then it is not a raven⟯.
+(via ⟮contraposition⟯) ⟮If something is not black, then it is not a raven⟯.
-⟮c+;"My pet raven is black" should count as evidence for "If something is a raven, then it is black"⟯ ⟮c+;"This green apple is not black, and it is not a raven." should count as evidence for "If something is not black, then it is not a raven."⟯
+⟮"My pet raven is black" should count as evidence for "If something is a raven, then it is black"⟯ ⟮"This green apple is not black, and it is not a raven." should count as evidence for "If something is not black, then it is not a raven."⟯
-Since ⟮c+;"If something is a raven, then it is black" is equivalent to "If something is not black, then it is not a raven."⟯, ⟮c+;"This green apple is not black, and it is not a raven." counts as evicence for "My pet raven is black"⟯.
+Since ⟮"If something is a raven, then it is black" is equivalent to "If something is not black, then it is not a raven."⟯, ⟮"This green apple is not black, and it is not a raven." counts as evicence for "My pet raven is black"⟯.
-But ⟮c+;that's weird (maybe, it might also seem intuitive)⟯!
+But ⟮that's weird (maybe, it might also seem intuitive)⟯!

 #### determination